fimbullinter/wotan/packages/wotan/README.md

 `severity` and `options` are both optional.
 That allows you to extend a configuration and only change the severity of a rule without altering the options.
 Or you can change the rule's options without changing the severity inherited by the base config.

+### Display Configuration

+If the linter behaves somehow unexpected, it's probably because you configured it that way.
+You're lucky because there's a builtin command to diagnose this, so you don't need to know how the configuration file lookup and the handling of overrides, excludes and aliases works in detail.

+Just use `wotan show <filename>` to display the configuration file and the exact rule config used to lint this file.
+If there is no file found or the file is excluded, you will see that too.

 ## Enable or disable rules with comments

 Sometimes you need to enable or disable a specific rule or all rules for a section of a file.
 This can be done using comments.
 It doesn't matter if you use `//` or `/* */`.